jmanish45/personal-cloud-flask/README.md

-📂 Personal Cloud Storage with AI Optimizations
+# 📂 **Personal Cloud Storage with AI Optimizations**

-A lightweight, self-hosted cloud storage system built with Python and Flask.
+A lightweight, self-hosted alternative to Google Drive or Dropbox — built with **Python + Flask** and enhanced with **AI-powered features** like Smart Search and Auto-Categorization.
-It allows users to upload, view, download, and delete files through a web interface.

 🚀 Designed as a mini-project today, with a roadmap to evolve into a major AI-powered personal cloud storage in the future.